 Owners of projects that receive 9% and 4% Tax Credits are required by the CDA to waive the right to request a Qualified Contract for a minimum of 30 years.
+Some owners have agreed to extend the term of the Declaration and to waive their right to a Qualified Contract for a period longer than 30 years.
 Owners should review the respective QAP, development Tax Credit application (including points claimed on the Self-Scoring Worksheet), carryover agreement and the Declaration to determine whether the project is eligible to request a Qualified Contract prior to contacting the CDA.